Louisiana Finfish Fishery

 Finfishing regulations are determined by the boundary between federal and state waters; at this time, Louisiana claims state waters out to nine nautical miles from the nearest land (in some cases can extend further).
 However, gear that is restricted in Louisiana state waters is restricted only out to three nautical miles.
 The federal government currently claims waters beginning at three nautical miles in many fisheries, meaning the area from three to nine nautical miles may be enforced differently by each entity, and depending on which fishery you are participating.
 Please check with your local Wildlife and Fisheries enforcement office.

-New Speckled Trout Regulations go into Effect November 20
+REMINDER: New Red Drum Regulations go into Effect Tomorrow, June 20